Leisuretime: Charity

 Leisuretime works alongside Tŷ Hafan, a Welsh-based charity that provides holistic palliative care for children with life-limiting conditions, organising travel experiences for children at the hospice and their families.

-Awards
+Recognition

-The company has been recognised by winning several industry awards.
-Most recently in November 2016 at the British Travel Awards, where it picked up awards in the Best Coach Holiday Company and Best Local Travel Agency categories.
+The company was recognised in November 2016 at the British Travel Awards, where it won the awards in the Best Coach Holiday Company and Best Local Travel Agency categories.